tamer017/Multi-Angular-Photogrammetry/docs/alignment.md

   - Use predefined lens calibration for fisheye or ultra-wide-angle lenses to improve stability.

 ---
+More details about the feature-matching techniques can be found in [feature-matching](https://github.com/tamer017/Multi-Angular-Photogrammetry/blob/master/algorithms/feature_matching.md)

 ## References
 1. [Agisoft Metashape User Manual (Version 2.1)](https://www.agisoft.com/pdf/metashape_2_1_en.pdf).